abpframework/abp/docs/en/UI/Angular/Modal.md

 @Input() busy: boolean
 ```

-**`busy`** is a boolean input that determines whether the modal busy status is true.
+**`busy`** is a boolean input that determines whether the busy status of the modal is true.
 When `busy` is true, the modal cannot be closed and the `abp-button` loading spinner is triggered.

 #### options